Nuix/Case-Mount/README.md

 ### Ensure you have access to the binary source

 To do this attempt to do a 'save as...' through the workstation GUI.
-If there are errors here it would be su
+If there are errors here it would be a good idea to make your source available.

 ### Scripts -> Run Case Mount